xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 A more technically complex solution may be more robust but it also introduces more risk of bugs and crashes.
 A more technically complex solution may also be more expensive to maintain and scale.

-There's non-recurring upfront cost to develope a solution and recurring cost to maintain and evolve the solution.
+There's a non-recurring upfront cost to develop a solution and recurring cost to maintain and evolve the solution.

 The recurring cost can often be higher than the upfront cost because the upfront cost is amortized over the lifetime of the product.